docutils/docutils/docutils/test/functional/input/data/standard.rst

 ---------

 ..
-[1] A footnote contains body elements, consistently indented by at least 3 spaces.
+[1] A footnote contains body elements, consistently indented by at least 1 space.

  This is the footnote's second paragraph.

 .. [#label] Footnotes may be numbered, either manually (as in [1]_) or automatically using a "#"-prefixed label.
 This footnote has a